 True Strength Index Stock Analysis & TSI Trading Signals

-True Trend Indicator
+True Stocks Trend Indicator

 Developed by William Blau

 TSI is a momentum indicator.
-The TSI is drawn by using a momentum calculation that reacts faster and is more responsive to price changes, making it a leading indicator that follows stocks price action direction closely in the market.
+The TSI is drawn by using a momentum calculation that reacts faster and is more responsive to stocks price changes, making it a leading indicator that follows stocks price action direction closely in the stock market.

 The TSI is drawn as a blue-line, the indicator also plots a signal line which is drawn as a redline, and these two lines are used to generate cross-over signals.